pkolano/shift/README.md

-Shift is in active production at the NASA Advanced Supercomputing Facility (https://www.nas.nasa.gov/hecc/support/kb/entry/300) and has facilitated approximately 3.4M transfers over 11B files totalling 420 PB (as of Jan.
+Shift is in active production at the NASA Advanced Supercomputing Facility (https://www.nas.nasa.gov/hecc/support/kb/entry/300) and has facilitated approximately 3.4M transfers over 11B files totaling 420 PB (as of Jan.
 2024) since deployment in March 2012.

 For full details of the Shift architecture, see